karen-wang/treefinder_2/README.md

 - (Matt)	change style of sliders: maybe polymer class?
 - (Matt)	Organize, center the header and slider elements
 - (Karen)	hovering for trees that you mouse over
+- (Karen)   know when to drag circles for user

   Extra
 - 			filter color based on different species